RicardoMPires/DevOps-23-24--PSM-1231857-/CA1/readme.md

 ```
 15. Open a browser and navigate to [http://localhost:8080](http://localhost:8080/employees) to see the changes.
 It should look like this:
 ![img_1.png](Images/img_1.png)
-16. Commit the changes to the email-field branch:
+16. Add and commit the changes to the email-field branch(the -a command adds the files to the staging area):
 ```bash
 git commit -a -m "Added the email field to the application"
 ```